mitodl/ocw-studio/README.md

 to the bucket.
 Videos are not currently supported locally beacuse of the transcoding service that is normally used with this.
 The preview and publish buckets are exposed via nginx locally at http://localhost:8044 and http://localhost:8045 respectively.

-In order to complete your local development setup, you will need to follow the instructions below to configure a Concourse docker container so you can run pipelines and have them push their output to your Minio S3 buckets.
+In order to complete your local development setup, you will need to follow the instructions below to configure a Concourse Docker container so you can run pipelines and have them push their output to your Minio S3 buckets.
 The `OCW_HUGO_THEMES_BRANCH` and `OCW_HUGO_PROJECTS_BRANCH` settings will control the branch of each of these repos that are pulled down in pipelines that build sites.
 If you are debugging an issue with a specific branch, This is where you want to change them before you run a command that pushes up a pipeline like `docker-compose exec web ./manage.py backpopulate_pipelines --filter etc...`